Twenty-Eighth Annual National Recovery Month

-This year's theme, “Join the Voices for Recovery: Our Families, Our Stories, Our Recovery!” highlights the value of peer support by educating, mentoring, and helping others.
+This year's theme, “Join the Voices for Recovery: Strengthen Families and Communities” highlights the value of peer support by educating, mentoring, and helping others.
 It invites individuals in recovery and their support systems to be change agents in communities, and in civic and advocacy engagements.
 To read the Governor's Proclamation, naming September as National Recovery Month, click here.
 To read the President's Proclamation, naming September as National Recovery Month, click here.

 - visible by knowing the prevalence of mental and/or substance use disorders and that support systems make a difference,